clionachee/evolvify-metaverse/README.md

 ### Technical Demonstration:
-- Simulation of the interface.
+- :heart:️ Simulation of the interface.
 Able to connect wallets with the metaverse space.
-- Able to view the events, metaverse assets and also the resources to explore blockchain gaming and metaverse as beginners.
+- :heart:️ Able to view the events, metaverse assets and also the resources to explore blockchain gaming and metaverse as beginners.
-- Interactive space.
+- :heart:️ Interactive space.
 Could be further improvised when the other resources adn 3D assets are running.

+ :heart:️ creating loving experiences  :heart:️